Shincheonji Church of Jesus: Doctrine

 The group is apocalyptic and messianic in character, and has been described as a doomsday cult.

 The group's founder and leader is variously referred to by church followers as "Chairman Lee (이 총회장)"; "the Chairman (회장)"; "the Promised Pastor (약속의 목자)"; "the One who Overcomes (이긴자)"; or "the Advocate (대언자)."
-Adherents believe Lee is the messenger sent by Jesus Christ, and as having the unique ability to interpret the Book of Revelation.
-The group also believes in the times of fulfillment of New Testament prophecies, 144,000 adherents and an innumerable great multitude in white, which, comes out of the Great Tribulation, will enjoy salvation and eternal life as promised in Revelation 7.
-However, as senior leaders and executives within the denomination continue dying, doubts are growing regarding the doctrine of physical immortality.
+Adherents believe Lee is the successor to Jesus Christ, and as having the unique ability to interpret the Book of Revelation.
+The group also believes in the times of fulfillment of New Testament prophecies, the most pious 144,000 adherents of the church will enjoy salvation and eternal life as promised in Revelation 7.

-The group is known for its aggressive, and deceptive proselytizing practices.
-Due to its poor image in mainstream South Korean society, Shincheonji leaders have at times instructed their followers to lie about their membership, something the group has stated to not be official policy.
-In 2022, the court ruled the practise as illegal, labelled "Shincheonji Deceptive Evangelism", and defined as members of Shincheonji secretly teaching their doctrines while hiding their affiliation.
+The group is known for its aggressive and deceptive proselytizing practices.
+Due to its image in South Korean society, Shincheonji leaders have at times instructed their followers to lie about their membership, which the group has stated is not official policy.

+In 2022, a court ruled the practice of "Shincheonji Deceptive Evangelism" illegal, defined as members of Shincheonji secretly teaching their doctrines while hiding their affiliation.
 The group is regarded as heretical by mainstream Christian denominations.

 History

-Lee Man-hee was born in 1931.
-In 1967, Lee became a member of the Tabernacle Temple Church which, under pressure from the "religious purification policy" of Chun Doo-hwan (coup in 1980), became affiliated with the Presbyterian Church.
-Lee left the Tabernacle Temple in 1971.
+Lee Man-hee was born in 1931 and in 1967, became a member of the Tabernacle Temple Church.
+The church became affiliated with the Presbyterian Church due to pressure from the "religious purification policy" of President Chun Doo-hwan.
+This led to Man-hee leaving the Tabernacle Temple in 1971.

-Some have connected Lee to a countercult movement called Olive Tree, but this connection is not present in Shincheonji's biography of Lee.
+Lee was also previously a member of the Olive Tree, a new religious movement and a major influence on the first anti-cult movement in postwar South Korea.
+This fact, however, was not present in Shincheonji's biography of Lee.

 On March 14, 1984, Lee founded Shincheonji and opened its first temple that June in Anyang, Gyeonggi Province.
-Membership grew and in June 1990, the Zion Christian Mission Center was established in Seoul.
-In 1995, the membership within South Korea was divided into 12 "tribes," according to geographic territories.
-In 1999, the headquarters were moved to Gwacheon, which has a prophetic meaning within Shincheonji theology.
-Mainline Christian churches became alarmed at the loss of members, and the first cases of deprogramming Shincheonji members began in 2002.
-The clash between the Chonnam National University Christian Student Union and Shincheonji at that time marked the starting point for the organized response against Shincheonji.
+Membership grew, and in June 1990, the Zion Christian Mission Center was established in Seoul.
+In 1995, membership within South Korea was divided into 12 "tribes" according to geographic territories.
+In 1999, headquarters were moved to Gwacheon, which has a prophetic meaning within Shincheonji theology.

 Organization and structure

+Shincheonji is organised into 24 administrative departments, centered around the chairman, who is considered the Promised Pastor in the New Testament.
+There are also seven educational directors responsible for education, and twelve tribe leaders, named after the twelve disciples of Jesus, who lead "tribes" consisting of smaller churches.

 The church says its organization replicates the heavenly spiritual organization in Revelation 4.
-Shincheonji consists of 24 administrative departments, centered around the chairman, who is considered the Promised Pastor in the New Testament.
-There are also seven educational directors responsible for education, and twelve tribe leaders, named after the twelve disciples of Jesus, who lead "tribes" consisting of smaller churches.

-The Twelve Tribes
+Twelve Tribes

 The names of the twelve tribes are taken from the names of Twelve Apostles (replacing Judas with Matthias).